-In this guide, you'll create a new Preact application and deploy it using Cloudflare Pages.
-We'll be using , an all-in-one development tool built by the Preact team, to quickly generate an optimized web application.
+In this guide, you will create a new Preact application and deploy it using Cloudflare Pages.
+You will use , an all-in-one development tool built by the Preact team, to quickly generate an optimized web application.

 Setting up a new project

 Creating a GitHub repository

 # Setup the local repository$ git init$ git remote add origin https://github.com/yourgithubusername/githubrepo$ git branch -M main# Commit all initial files$ git add -A$ git commit -m "initial commit"# Send commit to new GitHub repo$ git push -u origin main

 Deploying with Cloudflare Pages

 You will be asked to authorize access to your GitHub account if you have not already done so.
 Cloudflare needs this so that it can monitor and deploy your projects from the source.
 You may narrow access to specific repositories if you prefer; however, you will have to manually update this list when you want to add more repositories to Cloudflare Pages.

 Select the new GitHub repository that you created and, in the Set up builds and deployments section, provide the following information:

 Optionally, you can customize the Project name field.
 It defaults to the GitHub repository’s name, but it does not need to match.
 The Project name value is assigned as your